-The type of information that Make-A-Wish collects and holds will depend on the nature of a person’s involvement with Make-A-Wish.
+The personal information that Make-A-Wish collects and holds will depend on the nature of a person’s involvement with Make-A-Wish.

-In circumstances where Make-A-Wish receives unsolicited personal information (meaning, personal information received where Make-A-Wish has taken no active steps to collect the information), Make-A-Wish will usually destroy or de-identify the information as soon as practicable if it is lawful and reasonable to do so unless the unsolicited personal information is reasonably necessary for, or directly related to, the Make-A-Wish functions or activities.
+In circumstances where Make-A-Wish receives unsolicited personal information (meaning, personal information received where Make-A-Wish has taken no active steps to collect the information), Make-A-Wish will make every effort to destroy or de-identify the information as soon as practicable if it is lawful and reasonable to do so unless the unsolicited personal information is reasonably necessary for, or directly related to, the Make-A-Wish functions or activities.

 How does Make-A-Wish collect personal information?

 Make-A-Wish will wherever practicable collect personal information directly from the individual.
-Make-A-Wish may do this using methods including the use of hard copy forms, on-line applications and uploading of documents, face-to-face meetings, job applications, assessment reports, medical forms and certificates, and engaging in email correspondence, use of social media, questionnaires, and telephone calls.
+Make-A-Wish may do this using methods including the use of hard copy forms, on-line applications and uploading documents online, obtaining assessment reports, medical forms and certificates, and engaging in email correspondence, use of social media, questionnaires, face to face meetings and telephone calls.

-On occasion, Make-A-Wish may collect personal information from a third party.
+Make-A-Wish may collect personal information from a third party.
 For example, the personal information of a Wish Child may be provided to Make-A-Wish by a Make-A-Wish staff member, a parent or guardian, or a treating medical professional or health professional.